Thewbi/neorv32/README.md

 The CPU is simulated for the real-time period specified via the --stop-time parameter.
 The simulation takes much longer in real world time than the specified time period to simulate the design for.
 It is probably smart to first try with a simulation duration of 20us instead of 20ms.
 20ns is not enough to get the CPU to process relevant data.

+## Inspecting the traces (.vcd file format)

 The signal traces go into the waveform file sim\neorv32.vcd which you can open and analyze in GTKWave, Surfer or other waveform viewers.

 I recommend using surfer since it is free (and open source, no license files from huge corporations required), easy to download and compile (you need to install Rust however), easy to use with a intuitive interface and it has very high performance when it comes to starting up and also displaying the traces using graphics.

+Sadly, you need to compile surfer yourself (very easy) since the surfer-build-server provides no precompiled binary releases.

 To build surfer (https://surfer-project.org/), install rust, clone the surfer repository, enter the surfer subfolder and build it using *cargo build*.